webrecorder/browsertrix/docs/user-guide/browser-profiles.md

 Browser Profiles are saved instances of a web browsing session that can be reused to crawl websites as they were configued, with any cookies or saved login sessions.
 They are specifically useful for crawling websites as a logged in user or accepting cookie consent popups.

-Using a pre-created profile means that paywalled content can be archived, without archiving the actual login credentials (but see below for more details on best practices).
+Using a pre-created profile means that paywalled content can be archived, without archiving the actual login credentials.

+??? info "Best practice: Create and use web archiving-specific accounts"

+    Some websites may rate limit or lock your account if they deem crawling-related activity to be suspicious, such as logging in from a new location.

+    While your login information (username, password) is not archived, *other* data such as cookies, location, etc.. may be part of a logged in content (after all, personalized content is often the goal of paywalls).

+    Due to nature of social media especially, existing accounts may have personally identifiable information, even when accessing otherwise public content.

+    For these reasons, we recommend creating dedicated accounts for archiving anything that is paywalled but otherwise public, especially on social media platforms.

+    Of course, there are exceptions -- such as when the goal is to archive personalized or private content accessible only from designated accounts.

 ## Creating New Browser Profiles